kintone-labs/kintone-ui-component/README.md

 ⓘ We released kintone UI Component version 1.0.0 on 04 March 2021.
 If you want to use it, please check [this website](https://kintone-ui-component.netlify.app/) for details.

 With the release of v1, we will continue to mainly fix bugs and update libraries for v0.
-We don't plan to develop new functions for now.
+We don't plan to develop new functions for now.<br>
 Currently, the mainstream is v1.
 We are considering stopping the maintenance of v0 in the near future.

 ⓘ kintone UI Component version 0.x.x library has been migrated from git://github.com/kintone/kintone-ui-component